ray-project/ray/doc/source/rllib/rllib-saving-and-loading-algos-and-policies.rst

 The Algorithm- or Policy instances that were used to create the checkpoint in the first place may or may not have been trained prior to this.

-RLlib uses the new Ray AIR :py:class:`~ray.air.checkpoint.Checkpoint` class to create checkpoints and restore objects from them.
+RLlib uses the :py:class:`~ray.air.checkpoint.Checkpoint` class to create checkpoints and restore objects from them.

 The main file in a checkpoint directory, containing the state information, is currently